PyConPL/Book/2017/workshops/pytest_parametric_tests/text.md

 ```

 Note that using another fixture from a fixture can be done by using it's name
-as an argument.
-You can use a module scoped fixture from a default scoped
+as a name of a parameter.
+You can use a module scoped fixture from a default
-fixture, but not the other way around (for obvious reasons).
+scoped fixture, but not the other way around (for obvious reasons).

 ## Already available fixtures in pytest